 Emergencies & Urgent Care

 - Emergency care facilities will contact the Dean of Students/Office of the University Registrar for emergency contact information.
-Students may update this information as often as needed.

 - Florida Driver License and Florida Identification Card holders may also submit emergency contact information through the Florida Department of Highway Safety and Motor Vehicles website.

 - You may wish to complete and file Advance Directives (Living Will, Health Care Surrogate Designation and/or Anatomical Donation), official documents that detail healthcare wishes in certain situations.

 Care for urgent illness/injury during normal business hours: (352) 392-1161

 CALL FIRST if possible so the SHCC can prepare for your arrival and get you taken care of as quickly as possible.

 - Phone consultation services are available from the SHCC for students experiencing an urgent, non-emergency medical concern after-hours.
 The on-call medical provider can help you determine if you should seek medical treatment from a community facility right away, or if you can wait till regular business hours to be seen at the SHCC.